-“The Department of Justice has indicated that to address the overrepresentation of Indigenous Australians in custody, and to ensure access to justice, lawyers and corrective services, professionals must move towards cultural competency as a basic graduate requirement.
+“The Department of Justice has indicated that it wants to address the over-representation of First Nations Australians in custody.
+And to ensure access to justice, lawyers and corrective services, professionals must move towards cultural competency as a basic graduate requirement.

-“At Charles Sturt, Indigenous cultural competency is an integral part of our law degree and is embedded in most subjects throughout the course.
+“At Charles Sturt, First Nations cultural competency is an integral part of our law degree and is embedded in most subjects throughout the course.
 We differ from other universities – and go beyond government requirements.
-We believe that Indigenous perspective is one thing, but achieving cultural competence is a lifelong journey and one that must be started by embedding Indigenous perspective throughout the degree.
+We believe that First Nations perspective is one thing; however, achieving cultural competence is a lifelong journey and one that must be started by embedding Indigenous perspective throughout the degree.